Warehouse Epoxy Flooring Vancouver BC

 Can epoxy flooring handle forklift traffic?

-Yes — when the system is properly specified for your traffic pattern, slab condition, and wear concentration.
-High-wear lanes and dock areas are often reinforced differently than lower-use zones.
+Yes — when the system is properly specified for your traffic pattern, slab condition and wear concentration.
+High-wear lanes, forklift turning zones and dock areas are often reinforced differently than lower-use zones.

 Is warehouse epoxy flooring slippery?

 It depends on the finish.
-We tune traction by zone so dock approaches and wet-adjacent areas have more grip while aisles remain practical to clean and maintain.
+We tune traction by zone so dock approaches and wet-adjacent areas have more grip, while aisles and storage lanes remain practical to clean and maintain.

 How long does warehouse epoxy flooring last?

-Lifespan depends on traffic intensity, cleaning routine, slab condition, and how well the system matches the operation.
-Many warehouses run for years with planned maintenance and re-topcoating.
+Lifespan depends on traffic intensity, cleaning routine, slab condition and how well the system matches the operation.
+Many warehouses run for years with planned maintenance, targeted repair work and re-topcoating.

 How long until the warehouse can return to service?

 Return-to-service timing depends on the system selected and site conditions.
-Many projects can be phased by lanes or sections to help keep operations moving.
+Many projects can be phased by lanes, sections, loading zones or off-hours to help keep operations moving.

 What causes warehouse coatings to fail?